RayenGhanmi/rayenghanmi.github.io/README.md

 ## Introducing RGH Optimizer:

-This is a windows optimizer made by Rayen Ghanmi, I've made this to give a second chance to older devices in modern days.
+This is a windows optimizer made by Rayen Ghanmi:

+> _"I've made this optimizer to give a second chance to older devices in this modern days."_
+>
+He said.

 ![1](https://user-images.githubusercontent.com/108760398/186448238-94ae635d-847b-4ea1-9a8d-f9dd7fb38d64.jpg)